itsananderson/itsananderson.github.io/source/_posts/2014-07-02-azure-blob-storage-and-node-creating-blobs.markdown

 By default the content type is set to 'application/octet-stream'.
 If you create a blob with this type and try to access it with your browser, it will simply be downloaded rather than displayed as the desired type (text, html, image).

-To set a custom content type, pass something like `{ contentType: 'image/jpeg' }` before your callback function.
+To set a custom content type, pass something like `{ contentSettings: { contentType: 'image/jpeg' } }` before your callback function.
 Note that `createBlockBlobFromFile` will infer the content type from the file extension.
-Also,`createBlockBlobFromText` automatically sets the content type to `text/plain;charset="utf-9"` when it's given a string.

 There are a number of other properties that can be set on a blob, including contentEncoding, contentLanguage, and metadata (which will be covered in a later post).

-The easiest way to see the different options is to look in `lib\services\blob\blobservice.js` inside the azure-storage package.
+The easiest way to see the different options is to look in [lib\services\blob\blobservice.js](https://github.com/Azure/azure-storage-node/blob/master/lib/services/blob/blobservice.js) inside the azure-storage package.

 ### Conclusion